 In the early Christian centuries, a small church dedicated to the Virgin Mary was built on the site of an ancient pagan temple dedicated to Proserpina.
-In the Byzantine era, the church was called Madonna dell’Elemosina.
+In the Byzantine era, the church was dedicated to Madonna dell’Elemosina.

 The church was rebuilt in the early 18th century, like most of the city of Catania, destroyed by the terrible earthquake of 1693.